Combining Large Language Models and Symbolic Reasoning for Multi-Robot Temporal Planning through Explainable Knowledge Bases: Final Remarks and Conclusion

-As in standard temporal planning, a feasible plan for mapped temporal task planning consists of a set of durative actions such that the goal state is reached from the initial state, through simulation, i.e., by applying the durative actions in the correct order, the system transitions from the initial state to a state that satisfies the goal conditions.
+As in standard temporal planning, a feasible plan for mapped temporal task planning consists of a time-triggered plan such that the goal state is reached from the initial state under a consistent temporal schedule.

-Finally, as part of the set of fluents ($F$), we also define a set of resources $R\subseteq F$, which in this work describe the agents that can carry out a task.
-This will allow us later to set up a MILP problem to parallelize tasks for multiple agents and shrink the makespan of the plan.

 To simplify notation, we will henceforth use the term ``action'' to refer to ``durative actions,'' unless explicitly stated otherwise.